 Additional work such as hygiene treatments and fillings will incur extra charges.

-As you can see from the table above, professional teeth whitening at the dentist costs anywhere from £150 to £1,500 – depending on the procedure you choose.
+As you can see from the table above, professional teeth whitening at the dentist costs anywhere from £150 to £1,000 – perhaps even more – depending on the procedure you choose.

 Note that the main benefit of laser and LED whitening over take-home trays is the speed at which they produce results.
 If you are happy with more gradual whitening, a take-home bleaching kit will still give good results over the duration of the treatment.

-It’s worth getting quotes from more than one dentist, since professional teeth whitening costs vary from one clinic to another according to a number of factors.
+It's worth getting quotes from more than one dentist since professional teeth whitening costs vary from one clinic to another according to a number of factors.
 As we noted above, a non-branded treatment will probably cost less than well known brands like Zoom and Enlighten.

-Another way to save money on professional teeth whitening is to get your treatment abroad.
-Dental treatment is considerably cheaper in countries like Spain, Turkey and Thailand.
-If you’re planning a holiday to one of these locations soon, you could save hundreds of pounds by getting your teeth whitened there instead of in the UK.
-Read more about getting dental work abroad here.
+Another way to save money on professional teeth whitening is to get teeth whitening abroad.
+Dental treatment is considerably cheaper in countries like Turkey, Hungary and Thailand.
+If you're planning a holiday to one of these locations soon, you could save hundreds of pounds by getting your teeth whitened there instead of in the UK.

-How do I find professional teeth whitening near me?
+How do I find professional teeth whitening at the dentist near me?

 Not all dentists offer cosmetic tooth whitening, and those that do each have their own preferred methods and brands.
-To search for a teeth whitening dentist near you and enquire about professional whitening costs, simply visit toothpick.com and enter your postcode.
+It's easy to look online for a teeth whitening dentist near you.
+Then, you can enquire about professional whitening costs and the methods they offer.

 Your first step will be to have a consultation so the dentist can assess your suitability for your chosen teeth whitening procedure.

 If you have dental caries or inflamed gums, you'll probably need treatment for this before getting your teeth whitened.
 The strong bleaching products that dentists use can easily lead to increased inflammation or sensitivity if used on patients with untreated dental problems.